JewishBanana/DeadlyDisasters/gitbook/developers/api/core-classes.md

 * Smoothing behavior at the outer edge of storms.
 * Particle task helpers.
 * Storm chunk tracking.
-* Shared weather config fallback through `disasters.weather.global_weather`.
+* Shared weather behavior for storms that affect players across a wide radius.

 ## DisasterRegistry